kianryan/kianryan.github.io/_posts/2012-09-02-gvim-on-ubuntu-running-in-fullscreen.md

 ## Running In Full-screen

 Removing the chroming involves running gVim in full-screen mode, which Unity supports but does not make straightforward.
-Depending on whether you&#8217;re running Unity or Unity 2D, you&#8217;ll need two different approaches:
+Depending on whether you’re running Unity or Unity 2D, you’ll need two different approaches:

 ## Unity